naturally-intelligent/godot-yarn-editor/README.md

 And also works with my yarn custom mods...
 As text-edited yarn files get larger and larger, the need for visualization also grows...

-The plan is to have a visualizer so that we can see broken/dead end paths, etc, while also keeping text-friendly manual editing at the forefront of any saves.
+A visualizer that can see broken/dead end paths, etc, while also keeping support for text-friendly manual editing (writing) at the forefront.

 Viewing Yarn files is the focus of this editor, creating + editing them is secondary.
-It will still be recommended to do most of that by hand, and using the GYE for visual overviews and tweaking.
+It will still be recommended to do most of that by hand, and using this app for visual overviews and tweaking.
+Saving your yarn files with this may add unwanted cruft.
+Backup your files before overwriting them!

 ## Tree Sorting

-A future feature planned is adding algorithms for auto-arrangement of trees.
+Currently a vertical auto-sort of trees, loops, and stranded solo sections exists.
+It's not perfect but it's decent and can quickly help identify any issues with your branches.
+For the future, adding additional algorithms for better arrangements, or alternate arrangements, may be added.

 ## Godot